 The Committee on Climate Change published its annual report on 25 June, two days before the anniversary of the UK’s carbon reduction pledge being signed into law.
 The report rebuked the government’s slow progress, urging much more dramatic action to avoid a post-pandemic emissions rebound.

 The government nevertheless announced spending plans a few days later that dismayed environmental experts after spending billions of pounds during lockdown bailing out airlines, carmakers and oil companies without attaching emissions reduction conditions.
-Other G20 countries have taken similar post-pandemic public investment decisions despite being committed to the Paris Agreement on climate change.

 The report followed news that “incredibly alarming” research being compiled for the sixth assessment by the United Nations Intergovernmental Panel on Climate Change, due next year, suggests that previous worse-case global heating scenarios may not go far enough.